IanTimchak/LLD/Project.md

 - Generation of story/plot events for the players to follow along with.

+- Maintaining the story and state of the game.

+- Recalling previously mentioned information that may be relevent to the story or gameplay.

 -

 ## 2: Prompt Engineering and Model Parameters